aliuosio/mage2.docker/README.md

 * ~~added Elastcisearch config instructions to README.md~~
 * ~~remove auth.json instructions and handling~~
 * ~~Elasticsearch 6.8.5 Upgrade from 5.2~~
-* handle magento 2 cronjobs per docker container or add job to php container
 * ~~fix sockets for redis with magento 2~~
 * using docker-entrypoint scripts to set user so the image can be more static
 * ~~nginx with pagespeed module~~
 * ~~create seperat containers for redis session and cache~~
-* ~~create seperat containers for cronjob and image optimization~~
 * ~~fix file permissions and ownership between containers and docker host~~
 * ~~move Magento 2 specific tools and config to post-build.sh called in docker-compose.yml~~
 * ~~move xdebug install & config to magento-install.sh band install after magento 2 install and sampledata~~